isomerpages/govtech-corp/media/technews/_posts/2019-12-02-post-How government and corporates can collaborate to drive blockchain innovation.md

 it is,” he quipped.</p>
 <h3>Unlocking new opportunities</h3>
 <p>If implemented correctly, blockchain-based projects can have a much larger
 impact than initially anticipated, Mr Koh added.
-He highlighted&nbsp;
-<a href="https://www.tech.gov.sg/media/technews/with-this-blockchain-based-platform-you-may-no-longer-need-physical-certificates" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">OpenCerts</a>, a blockchain-based platform used to digitise and verify
-educational credentials, which was developed as a collaborative project between GovTech and the Ministry of Education of Singapore.</p>
+He highlighted <a href="https://www.tech.gov.sg/media/technews/with-this-blockchain-based-platform-you-may-no-longer-need-physical-certificates" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">OpenCerts</a>, a blockchain-based platform used to digitise and verify educational credentials, which was developed as a collaborative project between GovTech and the Ministry of Education of Singapore.</p>
 <p>Eighteen institutions in Singapore are already using the platform, but
 what surprised Mr Koh was that foreign institutions also began adopting OpenCerts.
 “You’ll notice that the University of Lithuania already uses